Housing Stability Manager

 Status: Regular, full time, 12 months per year

-The Housing Stability Manager is responsible for the successful operation of several of NH’s housing and homeless programs that contribute to moving forward our housing stability work, including our Student Family Stability Initiative and Homeless Student Stability Program.
-These programs operate in partnership with King County Housing Authority, Highline School District, and Tukwila School District.
-This position will supervise approximately six staff to support this effort.
+Are you passionate about ending homelessness in our region?
+Join our team and be part of the innovative work happening in the homelessness system.
+Neighborhood House’s Housing Stability Manager is responsible for the successful operation of several of NH’s Rapid Rehousing and Homelessness Prevention Programs.
+These programs operate in partnership with King County, City of Seattle, Seattle Housing Authority and United Way.
+This position will supervise approximately seven staff to support this effort.
 In addition, this position will play a contributing role in operationalizing our agency’s Self- Sufficiency strategies that enhance our vision of ending poverty.

 At Neighborhood House we have a deep commitment to our employee’s and client’s diverse experiences and backgrounds that guides our work for a more equitable future.
 We are seeking a team member that represents our dedication to service, equity and inclusion, to join our diverse team.